SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_presentation.md

 ## In the intro portion of the workshop you will learn:

- * What are job arrays, when and why use them?
+ * What are job arrays, when, and why use them?
  * How to write job arrays scripts.
  * How to submit job arrays:
-   * task range, increment and limit concurrent tasks.
+   * task ranges, increments, and limiting concurrent tasks.
- * Job arrays tips and tricks.
+ * Job array tips and tricks.
  * Parallel job arrays.
  * How to consolidate small tasks in job arrays.
  * How to manage job arrays: